ush-naaa/DevHUB/NOV/Task 4/README.md

 * **Age and BMI** show a positive correlation with insurance costs.
 * Linear Regression performs reasonably well but may miss complex non-linear patterns.

----

-If you want, I can format Task 2 and Task 3 in the same style too!